 The issue is further impacted when grains are diverted to produce biofuels.
 Currently about 7% of corn and seed oil go for biofuel production, and surely less dependence on foreign petroleum is essential.
 But at the same time shifting 7% of the corn supply for fuel production adds to grain shortages even as it boosts food prices.
 Grain for fuel is a win-win but also a lose-lose solution.

 In 1798 Thomas Malthus warned in his famous An Essay on the Principle of Populationthat population growth might outpace the global food supply.
-I wonder what the old boy would say if he’d known of climate change.

 Several major food and merchandise retailers have already pulled or plan to pull their reusable shopping bags off their shelves.
 The action comes after laboratory tests found potentially dangerous levels of lead in the bags.
 The bags are sold as a greener alternative to disposable “paper or plastic” bags provided at major stores.
 Of the 71 bags tested from 44 major retailers, tests found that reusable bags from 21 major chains contained lead levels above 100 parts per million–the maximum permitted by many states.